 Calling Features: SkyLine/SkyBest’s Voice Service offers a variety of calling features to give you a more modern, high tech experience and give you everything you may need or want.
 These features include things like three-way calling, call forwarding, selective call rejecting and so much more.
 To see the complete list of calling features, click here.

 Don’t worry if you are concerned that a landline might mean an increase in annoying telemarketing, spam or robocalls; just add yourself to the National Do Not Call Registry.
 After about a month, you should experience a reduction in those unwanted calls.

 At first glance, it seems like a no brainer to turn down a landline due to its seemingly outdated nature.
 However, a landline provides safety, consistency and reliability that just does not come with a cell phone.
 Are you interested in adding voice service to your home?
-Call 1-800-759-2226 or go to www.skybest.com to check out our bundle options.
+Call 1-800-759-2226 or go to www.skybest.com.
 Afterwards, make sure to read our blog on whether you need a corded or cordless phone for your home (it’s actually really important).